uladzislau-varabei/stylegan-tf2/README.md

 - Add benchmarks
 - Implement memory efficient `Mish` activation function
 - Change names for images and weights, so that total number of processed images is used
-- Add config similar to the one used in the original implementation
 - Tune settings for *mixed precision* training stabilization tricks
 - Add multi GPU support
 - Fix training in a single process